carpentries-incubator/python-testing/02a-dbc.md

 Depending on the situation, checking validity of a contract can be expensive.
 For example, suppose a function is designed to perform a binary search on a sorted list of numbers.
 A pre-condition for the operation is that the list it is given to search is sorted.
 If the list is large, checking that it is properly sorted is expensive.
 In other words, contracts can impact performance.
-This means it is desirable to have a way to disable contract checks.
+For this reason, it is desirable for callers to have a way to disable contract checks to avoid always paying whatever performance costs they incur.
 This can be accomplished either by setting an environment variable, DISABLE_CONTRACTS or by a call to contracts.disable_all() **before** any @contracts are processed by the Python interpreter.
+This allows developers to keep the checks in place while they are developing code and then disable them once they are sure the code is working as expected.

 [Learn more about Design by Contract in Python](https://andreacensi.github.io/contracts/index.html#)